thalmiclabs/myo.js/README.md

 # Installation

+On node.js

 	npm install myo

+It uses the [ws](https://www.npmjs.org/package/ws) package for doing WebSockets on the server.

-Or just include the `myo.js` file in your project.
+On the browser, just include the `myo.js` file in your project.

+You have to do nothing extra, Myo.js will figure out if it's on a server or not and run accordingly.

 ## Experimental features
 Experimental features can be used by including `myo.experimental.js`.
-They are not gaunerated to work and may change often.
+They are not guaranteed to work and may change often.
 You can read about the experimental features [here](experimental/README.md].

 # Change Log
 Releases are documented in [changelog.md](changelog.md)

 # Getting Started
 To start you need two things : Your very own Myo, and [Myo Connect Software](https://developer.thalmic.com/downloads).
 This software will run on your computer, and talk with the Myo.
 From here you can manage your connected myos, load in Lua scripts, and test out the pose recognition.

 Once those and installed and setup, you can just drop the Myo.js library into a webpage and start developing with Myo.
 Any user with Myo Connect running that visits your webpage/runs your app can user their Myo with your application.